Why Decorating Your Home Is Good for Your Mental Health

 Start with what you cherish about your life that money can’t buy.
 Then build your home around it.

-What I’ve realized as we prepared for our 2019 remodel is this: the care I put into my space is almost always a reflection of the care I needed myself.
+What I’ve realized as we prepared for our 2019 remodel is this: The care I put into my space is almost always a reflection of the care I needed myself.
 It’s a reflection of what I’m teaching my kids about advocating for their own needs, and recognizing that my space is their space.
 In a way, designing my home became a subconscious way to heal during the years I was in therapy, and the way I prepared to become the best mother I could be before the babies arrived.
 Today, taking care of my space is just another way I show my family I love them.
 And really, there isn’t one style, design aesthetic, or budget that can make that happen for you.
 It’s much simpler than that.

 And speaking of love and simple pleasures, as I am sitting here writing this—hot coffee in hand and light streaming in from the windows—this song came on: